heuralux/.github/profile/README.md

 ## Welcome to Heuralux

-Heuralux provides practical AI, machine-learning, and data tools for the businesses and people who could use a sharp tool but don't have a software team on staff.
-The aim is straightforward: take a real problem and build something that genuinely helps — without the buzzwords or the AI you don't actually need.
+Heuralux builds practical AI, machine-learning, and data tools for businesses and people who need capable software but don’t have an engineering team.
+The goal is simple: take a real problem and build something that actually helps—no buzzwords, no AI for its own sake.

 <br>